law-makers/viewport-cli/INSTALL.md

 This will:
 1. ✅ Detect your OS and architecture
 2. ✅ Download the correct binary
-3. ✅ Install screenshot server dependencies
+3. ✅ Install screenshot server dependencies (Playwright + Firefox)
-4. ✅ Verify the installation
+4. ✅ Verify the installation (zero system dependencies needed!)

 Then use it immediately: